s23rcan/Elk-Stack-Project/README.md

 ![](https://github.com/s23rcan/Elk-Stack-Project/blob/main/Diagrams/Week_13_ELK_Stack_Project.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the Azure Cloud Environment file may be used to install only certain pieces of it, such as Filebeat.

   [Filebeat Playbook](https://github.com/s23rcan/Elk-Stack-Project/blob/main/Ansible/filebeat_playbook.txt)